 Early applications for object storage include media stores and archives.
 These are applications where sheer volumes force IT architects to look beyond block and file, and in the case of archiving at least, where performance is less important than reliability.

 - We take a look at the object storage market and products and find offerings made to build public and private clouds that often provide a link between the two.

 - We look at the object storage services of the big three cloud providers – Amazon S3, Microsoft Azure Blob and Google Cloud Storage – and how customers can achieve compatibility between them.

 In fact, few applications require object technology – unless driven there by data volumes.

-At that point, the advantages of object outweigh its complexity and compatibility limitations.
-But with more organisations looking at hybrid storage, or at least, the capability to move workloads and data to and from the cloud, on-premises object storage starts to make more sense.
+At that point, the advantages of object storage outweigh its complexity and compatibility limitations.
+But with more organisations looking at hybrid storage, or at least, the capability to move workloads and data to and from the cloud, on-premise object storage starts to make more sense.